pranigopu/interactiveAgents--proceduralGeneration/README.md

         - Larger FSM <br> _In theory, applicable to any FSM, but overly complex for small FSMs_
             - State pattern, i.e. each state defined as a class <br> $\implies$ _modularity, i.e. states are handled independently_
             - State behaviour & transition handled as methods in class
-    - `FSM.enhance`: Enhancements for FSM
+    - `FSM.extend`: Enhancements for FSM
         - Hierarchical FSM
             - State class contains or may contain FSMs
             - _Facilitates implementation of higher & lower level decision-making_